-Are you looking for an increase in a sense of calmness and greater mental clarity in your day to day life?
-Many of us are stressed out and overwhelmed with so many daily demands that having just a moment of peace and harmony would really help improve our lives.
+Are you looking for an increase in a sense of calmness and greater mental clarity in your day-to-day life?
+Many of us are simply stressed out and overwhelmed with so many daily demands.
+To have just a moment of peace and harmony would really help improve our lives.

-Sandalwood essential oil can help you achieve more clarity and calmness due to its extensive therapeutic benefits.
+Sandalwood essential oil helps users to achieve more clarity and calmness due to its extensive therapeutic benefits.
 This special essential oil doesn’t just have an amazing scent, sandalwood can also have an effect on overall well-being and mental health, along with many other surprising healing properties.

-Sandalwood oil is commonly known for its woodsy, sweet smell and is frequently used as a base for products such as incense, perfumes, cosmetics, and aftershave.
-It is easily blended with other oils, making it desirable as a mix into other fragrances.
+Sandalwood oil is commonly known for its woodsy, sweet smell.
+It is frequently used as a base for products such as incense, perfumes, cosmetics and aftershave.
+It also easily blends well with other oils.

 Sandalwood Essential Oil Benefits

 One of the primary sandalwood benefits is that it promotes mental clarity when used in aromatherapy or as a fragrance.
 This is why it’s often used for meditation, prayer, or other spiritual rituals.

 A study published in the international journal Planta Medica evaluated the effect of sandalwood oil on attention and arousal levels.
 The researchers found that sandalwood’s main compound, alpha-santalol, generated high ratings of attentiveness and mood.
 (7)

 Inhale some sandalwood oil next time you have a big deadline that requires mental focus, but you still want to remain calm during the process.